glow-gh/daa/5_4_evaluation.md

 1. Please consider and raise any points about the application and response process May-July 2022.
 Did you experience any issues in terms of timely information, response from staff or similar?

 2. Please consider the course programme as executed during the week 1-5 August 2022.
 What elements did you particularly like?
 Where could the programme be improved, practically and in terms of content?
-Anything in paricular that you would like to see included in future instalments?
+Anything in particular that you would like to see included in future instalments?

 3. What kind of follow-up, if any, would you consider helpful in enabling you to build on the skills that you have acquired during the summer school?